martins-jean/Real-time-data-processing-in-AWS/README.md

 - Service role: choose the IAM role you created earlier. <br>
 - Templates: Development. <br>

-2. At the top of the application page, click configure: <br>
+At the top of the application page, click configure: <br> <br>

   - Amazon S3 bucket: click Browse and choose the kinesis-flink bucket you created earlier. <br>
   - Path to S3 object: AnomalyDetection.jar. <br>
   - Access to application resources: Choose from IAM roles that Kinesis Data Analytics can assume. <br>
   - Service role: choose the IAM role you created earlier. <br>
   - Under Runtime properties: click add item: <br>
     - Group ID: project. <br>
     - Key: inputStreamName. <br>
-- Value: WindDataStream. <br>
+    - Value: WindDataStream. <br> <br>

   - Add another item: <br>
     - Group ID: project. <br>
     - Key: ouputStreamName. <br>
-- Value: AnomalyDetectionStream. <br>
+  - Value: AnomalyDetectionStream. <br> <br>

   - Add another item: <br>
     - Group ID: project. <br>
     - Key: region. <br>
-- Value: us-east-1. <br>
+    - Value: us-east-1. <br> <br>

   - Click run to start the application with the latest snapshot. <br>
 3. Return to the Wind Turbine Data Simulator and under "Wind Speed Data Set" click start and review to ensure data is being generated. <br>
 4. Click on the AnomalyDetectionStream on the Kinesis page. <br>
 5. Under data viewer, choose the only shard available, the latest starting position, get records and then next records to review the data. <br>